lydialucchesi/smallsets/README.md

 # end smallset
 ```

+Next I wrote a script called `write_smallset_code.R` (see below).
+It
-The internal script `write_smallset_code.R` (see below) imports the text
+would be an internal script in the package.
+It imports the text of the
-of the preprocessing code; figures out where the preprocessing starts
+preprocessing code; figures out where the preprocessing starts and ends;
-and ends; adds in lines to tell R when to save a “shapshot” to a list of
+adds in lines to tell R when to save a “snapshot” to a list of
 snapshots; turns the entire thing into a function; and then outputs an R
 script called `smallset_code.R` so that it can be sourced and applied to
 the smaller subset later.